Explain the Functional Block Diagram of Microprocessor 8085

 XI, X2 — These two pins are connected to a crystal oscillator.
 Because the frequency is internally split by two, a system operating at 3MHZ requires a crystal with a frequency of 6MHZ.

-CLK (OUT) — This signal can be utilized by other devices as the system clock.
+CLK (OUT) — Other devices can utilize this signal as the system clock.

 Interrupts in Microprocessor 8085

-The 8085 microprocessor supports five interrupt signals that can be used to halt program execution for some time.
+The 8085 microprocessor supports five interrupt signals that can halt program execution for some time.
 INTR, RST 7.5, RST 6.5, RST 5.5

 Signals for Reset